rsyslog/rsyslog/source/configuration/converting_to_new_format.rst

 First of all, converting of older formats is not strictly necessary.
 All formats can be mixed and matched and play well together.

-There are stil a number of reasons to convert older formats:
+There are still a number of reasons to convert older formats:

 * existing simple constructs need to be enhanced and become more complex
 * aid future extensions